 that are designed to exercise specific body parts.
 These usually consist

-Machines add verity and can reach certain muscles that free
+Machines add verity reaching certain muscles that free

 weight training cannot.
 Some folks have a tendency towards over reliance of using